bbkane/ptoplotter/README.md

 Okay, I was running into some errors, but I solved them by removing and readding ptoplotter.com to the custom domain thingie, then waiting a while.

+Crap, it looks like every time I run `npm run deploy`, I have to re-add the custom URL to GitHub...